Focus of Practice

 Differs from whooping cough

-Stridor differs from another significant ailment that restricts breath: whooping cough.
+Stridor differs from another significant ailment that restricts breathing: whooping cough.
 Dr. Eberhard explains that whooping cough is a lower-airway infection, and doesn’t cause the upper airway narrowing like croup does.

-“Whooping cough will cause severe coughing, a huge drive to cough,” he said, “and these kids will have a coughing spasm, or paroxysm, so hard they get out of breath; they get so air hungry that they whoop trying to get the air back in.”
+“Whooping cough will cause severe coughing, a huge drive to cough,” he said, “and these kids will have a coughing spasm, or paroxysmal coughing, so hard they get out of breath; they get so air hungry that they whoop trying to get the air back in.”